emmanueltelecoms/Hospital-Performance-Analysis/README.md

 ## Conclusion
 This project proves that data can help hospital managers make better decisions.
 By looking at these charts, a manager can see exactly which hospital needs more staff, which department needs better equipment, and where patients are waiting too long.

+## Project Files and Documents

+This repository contains all the files used to perform the analysis:

+* **Public_Hospital_Utilization_Analysis_and_Dashboard.xlsx**: This is the main Excel file containing the raw data, the data cleaning process, Pivot Tables, and the interactive dashboard with dynamic visuals.
+* **Public_Hospital_Performance_Report.docx**: A formal analytical report that explains the project goals, key findings, and strategic recommendations in detail.

+## Get Started

+To explore this project, I recommend following these steps:

+1.  **Review the Report**: Start with the **Analytical Report** to get a quick summary of the project’s purpose, the data findings, and the final conclusions.
+2.  **Explore the Data**: Open the **Excel file** to investigate the raw data, formulas, and play around with the interactive dashboard slicers to see the results for yourself.
+3. 3. **View the Visuals**: Check the **Dashboard Preview** above to see how I visualized the hospital performance data.